AFM-SPM/TopoStats/docs/basic/flattening.md

 ## Gaussian filter

-Finally, we apply a Gaussian filter to the image to remove jitteriness and noise.
+Finally, we apply a Gaussian filter to the image to smooth height differences and remove high-gain noise.
 This allows you to get smoother data but will start to blur out important features if you apply it too strongly.
 The default strength is a sigma of 1.0, but you can adjust this in the config file under `filter/gaussian_size`.